privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

         'doTriggerChallenge' => 'true',

         /**
+         * Set this to 'true' if you will have single sign on possibility.
+         * All information that we need to process SSO will be saved in session
+         * and retrived by another log in.
+         * After log out the SSO data will be removed from session.
+         */
+        'SSO' => 'false',

+        /**
          * Set custom hints for the OTP and password fields */
         'otpFieldHint' => 'OTP'
         'passFieldHint' => 'Password'